seungukj/seungukj.github.io/_posts/2024-05-13-Goedel-incompleteness-abstract.md

 Notice that the above definition omits the *primitive recursion operator* seen in other sources, e.g., [Wikipedia](https://en.wikipedia.org/wiki/General_recursive_function).
 This omission is because it is redundant; see P13 (p.
 8) in Kim's note.

 Several "programming features" like equality (P5 in p.
 2), constants (P3 in p.
 2), logical connectives (P4 in p.
 2), if-then branches (P9-10 in p.
 4), bounded while loops (P6-7 in p.
 3), and the list data type (pp. 5-7) are all implemented under this notion of recursiveness.
-Because of that, recursive functions can be understood as those functions that can be programmed (modulo an indefinite capacity of memory).
+Because of that, recursive functions can be understood as those functions that can be programmed (provided an indefinite capacity of memory).

 ### Representability